-2.2 Specialist Committees
+2.2.
+Specialist Committees

 The ITTC Advisory Council will propose Specialist Committees.
 Each Specialist Committee will be responsible for studying a specific technical problem.
+The Specialist

-The Specialist Committees will be appointed for a limited duration.
+Committees will be appointed for a limited duration.
 It is expected that they will complete their tasks within maximum two ITTC periods (6 years).
 They shall interact closely with the appropriate General Committees.
-The tasks of a

-Specialist Committee can include establishing Procedures and/or Guidelines.
+The tasks of a Specialist Committee can include establishing Procedures and/or Guidelines.
+Procedures and Guidelines shall contain only techniques which are applicable in commercial practice.